 In the 19th century, the site was rediscovered by British archaeologists, and statues and other architectural fragments were removed and sent to the British Museum, where they are still on show.

-Although relatively little remains of this great building today, the excavations offer a glimpse into the fascinating history of this important site, with orginal columns and other finds alongside copies of the friezes which once adorned the mausoleum.
+Although relatively few remains of this great building today, the excavations offer a glimpse into the fascinating history of this important site, with original columns and other finds alongside copies of the friezes which once adorned the mausoleum.

 Just a few streets away from the marina and the waterfront in Bodrum, the Mausoleum at Halicarnassus is an easy excursion for those visiting Turkey's Mediterranean coastline on a private yacht charter.